Kodetz/2020-Kode-tz-project/README.md

 Please read our contributing guide (detais will be added soon).

 There are many ways to contribute.
-Check out the project repository (), and [the project board](https://github.com/orgs/Kodetz/projects/1).
+[Check out the project repository](https://github.com/Kodetz/2020-Kode-tz-project), and the [project board](https://github.com/orgs/Kodetz/projects/1).